-Exhibit A to this Information Statement is the Statement of Economic Information as of March 25, 2020.
+Exhibit A to this Information Statement is the Statement of Economic Information as of July 2, 2020.
 Exhibit A sets forth certain economic, demographic and statistical information concerning the Commonwealth.
-The information contained in Exhibit A speaks as of its date, which was prior to when data was available showing the extent of the initial impact of the COVID-19 pandemic within the Commonwealth, and therefore does not reflect the extent of such impact.
-See "Special Disclosure Regarding COVID-19 Matters."
+The information contained in Exhibit A speaks as of its date.
+Due to the ongoing nature of the COVID-19 pandemic, the Statement of Economic Information does not yet reflect all of the effects of the COVID-19 pandemic on the Commonwealth.
+See "SPECIAL DISCLOSURE REGARDING COVID-19 MATTERS."